Marijuana also known as Cannabis, is a commonly abused substance. Here in the United Kingdom, it is classified as an illegal drug.

 Marijuana can be highly addictive if it is abused excessively, through consistent and high quantities.
 Although many will argue its positive traits, for those who have abused the drug for some time, where a psychological addiction will be present, they will likely be experiencing chronic side effects.
 The addictive qualities of marijuana can be very difficult to live with.

 Down to the high correlation between psychoactive drugs and mental health issues, risks of a dual diagnosis are also present, where additional streams of treatment are required.
-Here is where the complexities of a marijuana addiction can advance even further, making it a challenging disorder to treat.
+Here is where the complexities of marijuana addiction can advance even further, making it a challenging disorder to treat.

 Common marijuana addiction symptoms include: